Andrew Marshall (screenwriter): Career

 Having also contributed to Agatha Christie's Poirot on ITV, he next wrote drama with the telefantasy series Strange for Saturday nights on BBC One.
 However, due to scheduling issues, a one-year gap between the pilot episode and the series and the BBC's decision not to repeat the pilot before the series began, the series failed to find a large audience in its Saturday night slot and was not recommissioned for a second run.

-Until recently Marshall has avoided publicity of any kind, explaining that "it's very bad for you", and cites his major influences as "Alfred Hitchcock and Walt Disney... which explains a lot."
-In 2005, he had a small cameo appearance on-screen in an episode of David Renwick's comedy-drama Love Soup on BBC One, alongside Renwick himself, as members of a sitcom scriptwriting team.
-He also appeared as a member of the Critics Panel on several editions of BBC 7's "Serious About Comedy" in 2006–7.
+For many years Marshall avoided publicity of any kind, explaining that "it's very bad for you" and cited his major influences as "Alfred Hitchcock and Walt Disney... which explains a lot."
+In 2005, he had a small cameo appearance on-screen in an episode of David Renwick's comedy-drama Love Soup on BBC One, alongside Renwick himself, as members of a sitcom script-writing team.
+He also appeared as a member of the critics panel on several editions of BBC 7's "Serious About Comedy" in 2006–7.

-More recently he began a new collaboration with Rob Grant, producing directing and writing the Radio 4 Series "The Quanderhorn Xperimentations" - and also the novel version published by Gollancz.
-In a further unexpected turn, he and Rob Grant launched a Radio 4 sketch Series "The Nether Regions" as writer/performers in October 2019.
-Grant and Marshall are working together on other projects as well.
+He later began a new collaboration with Rob Grant, producing directing and writing the Radio 4 Series The Quanderhorn Xperimentations, as well as the novel version published by Gollancz.
+He and Rob Grant launched a Radio 4 sketch Series "The Nether Regions" as writer/performers in October 2019.